Skip to content

 For as fast-paced as the golf launch monitor race has become, there really have only been a small handful of truly innovative products.
 And Garmin has two of them, the new Approach R50 and the three-year-old Approach R10.

-And in the case of the Garmin Approach R50, it’s the first-ever all-in-one golf launch monitor with simulator capabilities built right into the device itself.
+And in the case of the Garmin Approach R50, it’s the first-ever all-in-one Garmin golf simulator with simulator capabilities built right into the device itself.
 While it’s still early, the R50 is likely to be the device that brings ultimate convenience to golfers who want to play simulated rounds anywhere anytime.
 Read our complete R50 review to get a full handle on this game-changer.

 But they are both innovative.
 They are both Garmin.
 And, for the right golfer, they are both worth considering.